alibaba/spring-ai-alibaba/README.md

 Overall, it takes only two steps to turn your Spring Boot application into an intelligent agent:

+> Because Spring AI Alibaba is developed based on Spring Boot 3.x, it requires JDK version 17 and above.

 1. Add 'spring-ai-alibaba-starter' dependency to your project.

 ```xml